-2. Press the extended button again to eject the PC Card.
-Carefully pull the ejected PC card out of the socket.
+Press the extended button again to eject the card.
+Carefully pull the ejected card out of the socket.

 Optical Drive Inserting an optical disc

 1. While the Notebook PC's power is ON, press the drive's eject button and the tray will eject out partially.